 While both men and women wind up in debt, the financial burden appears to take a bigger psychological toll on women.
 A 2014 study by the Financial Fitness Group surveyed over 75,000 employees in 400 organizations and found that women were 7% more stressed about money than men.
 Meanwhile, a 2008 study in Social Indicators Research found that, for women, “the prevalence of anxiety and depression was about three times higher in the group exposed to greater financial stress.”
-“Psychiatric problems are more common among persons who are exposed to economic stress.”

 This phenomenon is unsurprising, given that the same study notes that “psychiatric problems are more common among persons who are exposed to economic stress, for example having difficulties paying bills on time and not having cash reserves.”
 In a world that still only pays women around 79 cents on the male dollar, it makes sense that women often encounter these kinds of financial pitfalls.

 Sarah Sommers, a New York-based creative director the video-driven conversation platform VProud.tv, got her first credit card in college.
 “I quickly got my second, third and fourth,” she says.
 “My mom was either scolding me for running up a bill, or asking me to put some of our outstanding phone bill balance on the card.
 It was a messy situation and I paid for it, literally, for years after they were expired.”